janmarthedal/janmr.com/_posts/2013-01-07-good-rational-bounds.markdown

 - rational bound
 ---

 Say we have a k-bit integer and we want to allocate a character array to hold the decimal digits of this number.
 How large must the array be?
-Well, the exact formula is<span></span>
+Well, the exact formula is

 {% dmath \left\lfloor \log_{10}(2^k) \right\rfloor + 1 = \left\lfloor k \frac{\ln(2)}{\ln(10)} \right\rfloor + 1, %}